quexten/goldwarden/Readme.md

 The autofill feature is a bit experimental.
 It autotypes the password via uinput.
 This needs a keyboardlayout to map the letters to keycodes.
 Currently supported are qwerty and dvorak.
-`/goldwarden autofill --layout qwerty`
+`goldwarden autofill --layout qwerty`
-`/goldwarden autofill --layout dvorak`
+`goldwarden autofill --layout dvorak`

 You can bind this to a hotkey in your desktop environment (i.e i3/sway config file, Gnome custom shortcuts, etc).